Ensemble

 Michael Garcia

 Michael is an arts administrator and director that works along the intersection of community- and civic-engaged arts.
-He’s currently working with theater artists Mark-n-Sparks on their project The Most Beautiful Home… Maybe, which examines affordable housing and the national housing crisis.
-He’s worked with Cornerstone Theater Company in varying artistic and administrative capacities for years, most recently as the associate director of What Happens Next, a collaboration with veterans, and for Native Nation, the culmination of a 2-year engagement process with native folks in the Phoenix metropolitan area, in which he also served as the Engagement Associate.
-He recently joined the Cornerstone staff as Administrative Associate as well as joining its ensemble of artists.
-In his work he’s traveled nationally and internationally, visiting elementary schools in El Salvador as the tour manager for the Urban Latin Dance Theatre company CONTRA-TIEMPO; and as a stage manager for an ice opera festival at The Royal Opera House in Muscat, Oman.
-Another highlight was touring as stage manager for Marc Bamuthi Joseph’s /peh-LO-tah/ to the Brooklyn Academy of Music and the Kennedy Center.
-He has a BA from the University of California, Irvine, and transferred there from Rio Hondo Community College.
+He works on the Cornerstone artistic staff as Associate Producer, and is a member of the ensemble.
+Outside of Cornerstone he works with theater artists Mark-n-Sparks on a 10-year art-based civic engagement project that leverages imagination to co-create beautiful solutions to complex social justice and policy issues.
+In his work he’s traveled nationally and internationally, visiting elementary schools in El Salvador as the Tour Manager for the Activist Dance Theatre company CONTRA-TIEMPO; and as a stage manager for an ice opera festival at The Royal Opera House in Muscat, Oman.
+Another highlight was touring as stage manager for Marc Bamuthi Joseph’s /peh-LO-tah/ at the Brooklyn Academy of Music and the Kennedy Center.
+He went to school at the University of California, Irvine, but started at his local community college, Rio Hondo.
 He lives in Whittier, CA.

 Peter Howard